infominer33/infominer33.github.io/README.md

 I'm also quite interested in creating a [series of articles](https://www.reddit.com/r/Jobs4Bitcoins/comments/apt145/for_hire_i_want_to_write_articles_for_you_about/) on the history surrounding Bitcoin.
 If you want Bitcoin content on your site, please contact me.
 My rates are negotiable.

-My aim: Create content of the highest quality, relating complex subjects in a concise fashion—supplying essential details, with quality resources for additional study.

 ## Contact [**^**](#contents)
 <img src="images/infominer.png" align="right" width="225" height="200">